swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 If the user cancels a BankID operation, either by clicking the Cancel-button in the Identity Provider user interface or the Cancel-button in the BankID app/Security Application, the Identity Provider SHOULD respond with a `<saml2p:Response>` message where the second level status code is `http://id.elegnamnden.se/status/1.0/cancel`.

-In cases where the Identity Provider receives the BankID error code `ALREADY_IN_PROGRESS` in response to an `Auth`- or `Sign`-call the Identity Provider MAY display a warning to the user that someone may have initiated a BankID operation using their personal identity number<sup>1</sup>.
+In cases where the Identity Provider receives the BankID error code `ALREADY_IN_PROGRESS` in response to an Auth- or Sign-call the Identity Provider MAY display a warning to the user that someone may have initiated a BankID operation using their personal identity number<sup>1</sup>.
 If this warning is displayed, it is RECOMMENDED that the second level status code `http://id.elegnamnden.se/status/1.0/possibleFraud` is included in the error response message posted back to the Service Provider.

-s> \[1\]: There have been reports where fraudsters remotely try to convince people of using their Mobile BankID to log in to a service.
+> \[1\]: There have been reports where fraudsters remotely try to convince people of using their Mobile BankID to log in to a service.
 In these cases, the fraudster initiates a BankID authentication prior to the person he tries to trick into logging in to the service, and is waiting for the user to enter his or hers personal code, thus authenticating the fraudsters session.

 <a name="metadata"></a>
 ## 6. Metadata